Two hockey players face off for the puck, one in a blue jersey and the other in white, as a referee crouches between them.

-Notable movie and TV show locations in Ontario
+Notable movie and TV show filming locations in Ontario

 With picturesque landscapes, vibrant urban settings and quaint small towns, it’s no wonder that Ontario is a top destination for filming.

-Relive some of the top scenes from popular movies and TV shows by visiting the actual locations they were filmed in and exploring the stunning backdrops that helped bring these stories to life.
+From Heated Rivalry and The Handmaid’s Tale to Anne of Green Gables, relive some of the top scenes from popular movies and TV shows by visiting the actual locations where they were filmed and exploring the stunning backdrops that helped bring these stories to life.

 Further enhance your cinematic experience on a guided tour such as the immersive Hollywood North Experience Tour in Toronto.